-London is crammed full of foodie hotspots, from busy street food markets and hidden courtyards to food-focused neighbourhoods.
+London is crammed full of top places to go for food, from busy street food markets and hidden courtyards to food-focused neighbourhoods.
 Work up an appetite and start your exploration at these top places to eat in London.

 Best for London street food

 - Pick up all sorts of sweet and savoury street food to eat on the spot or buy organic and free-from foods from local producers at the daily Greenwich Market.

-2. Get stuck into delicacies spanning the globe, taking in everything from Ethiopian vegan stews to Polish deli bites, every Friday and Saturday at the Southbank Centre Market.
+- Get stuck into delicacies from all over the world, taking in everything from Ethiopian vegan stews to Polish deli bites, every Friday and Saturday at the Southbank Centre Market.

-3. Step into self-described “street food arena”, Dinerama, to tackle some of the best handheld bites in London.
-Open Thursdays to Sundays, midday until late.
+- Step into self-described “street food arena”, Dinerama, to tackle some of the best handheld bites in London.

 - Uncover new favourites at the ever-changing line-up of street food traders at KERB’s sites across London.